 Other factors that may cause CO2 loss in pool water include splashing and aeration.

-You’ll encounter lots of problems if your swimming pool’s pH constantly rises.
+You’ll encounter many problems if your swimming pool’s pH constantly rises.

 Unhealthy to Swimmers

 High pH levels in a pool can be a health hazard to swimmers.
-Swimmers might experience:
+Swimmers might experience the following:

 - Red, irritable eyes

 Besides the health effects, a surge in the pool’s pH affects swimming gear.
 You’ll notice premature wear and tear of swimming suits and goggles.